Contact Us for a Free Consultation (833) 594-2133

 Defining a 'win' in your arson case is a crucial step that can empower you and give you a sense of control over your situation.
 Most people think that a win is defined in any criminal case by either the prosecutor deciding not to file the case or dismissing it, or you go to a jury trial, and you're found not guilty, and then you've won your case.
 Unfortunately, that's not the majority of cases that happen in criminal defense.

-Most of the time, the prosecutors do not file a case unless they have the evidence on it because they will be embarrassed if they go to trial—especially in an arson case—which will probably get publicity.
+Most of the time, prosecutors do not file a case unless they have evidence to support it, because they would be embarrassed if they went to trial—especially in an arson case—which would likely receive publicity.
 They will be beaten and embarrassed, and the person will be found not guilty.

-Obviously, everybody wants to win, where they're found not guilty, they get to go home, and they're done with the case.
+Obviously, everybody wants to win, where they're found not guilty, they get to go home, and the case is over.

 But if that's not realistic in your case and they've got the evidence to show that you committed a crime, or the crime that you've been charged with, then you've got to come up with another strategy.

 This is where 'defining a win' becomes crucial.
 It's about setting realistic expectations and understanding what the best possible outcome could be given the circumstances of your case.
-And that's why when people walk into my office and we talk about the case – I look at them – I say, what do you want out of this case?
+And that's why when people walk into my office and we talk about the case, I look at them, I say, What do you want out of this case?
+This preparation will equip you with the knowledge and confidence needed to navigate the legal process.

 Here's what they've got.
 Here's what we can argue.
 What do you realistically want?
 Then we talk about it.
-Once we have a definition of a win in their particular case, we set about investigating and putting together the stuff that will show the prosecutors that they are entitled to get what we want.
+Once we have a definition of a win in their particular case, we set about investigating and compiling the evidence that will demonstrate to the prosecutors that they are entitled to receive what we want.

 So, once we've defined a win, we must also explain how we will help you get the desired result.
-What is a realistic result, and what am I going to do—what plan am I going to execute towards getting that result?
+What is a realistic result, and what am I going to do—what plan am I going to execute to get it?
+It's crucial to participate actively in your defense.

-Then we'll work together, put everything together, and then I'll set about getting the result that we both agreed is the best in your particular circumstances, and that takes hard work.
+Then we'll work together, put everything together, and I'll set about achieving the result that we both agreed is the best in your particular circumstances, which takes hard work.

-That takes experience and know-how, and obviously, you're going to have to assist as well.
+That requires experience and expertise, and obviously, you'll need to assist as well.

-I find the client sometimes can come up with some good stuff that can be utilized because they know their case.
+As a client, you play a crucial role in your defense.
+You know your case best, and your insights can often provide valuable information that can be utilized in your defense.
 This 'good stuff' could be anything from providing alibis, character witnesses, or evidence that contradicts the prosecution's case.
-They're also trying to think outside the box because they want the result.
+You're also encouraged to think outside the box because you want the best possible result.

 So, once you define your win, you've got your criminal defense attorney who knows what they're doing and can execute the plan, and then you go to work, doing everything possible to get the result.